dahas/makeup2-cli/README.md

 ## What is it?

-The CLI is part of the **makeUp** framework.
-It makes no sense using it without the framework!
+This is the CLI of the **makeUp** PHP framework.
+Install and use it to create Bootstrap Single Page Applications.

-**makeUp** is work in progress.
-If you are interested in what it is about, you can find the framework here: https://github.com/dahas/makeup2
+The **makeUp** PHP framework is work in progress.
+If you are interested, you can learn more about it here: https://github.com/dahas/makeup

 ## Installation

-The CLI must be installed globally:

 ```
 $ npm i -g makeup-cli
 ```

 ## Usage example
 ```
 $ makeup -v
 ```